jcallaham/jcallaham.github.io/_posts/2023-06-19-micrograd.md

 \mathbf{v}^T J(\mathbf{x}_0) = v_1 \mathbf{e}_1^T J(\mathbf{x}_0) + v_2 \mathbf{e}_2^T J(\mathbf{x}_0)
 $$

-In other words, a single backwards pass with seed vector $\mathbf{v}$ computes this vector-Jacobian product, _without_ ever having to build the Jacobian.
+In other words, a single backwards pass with seed vector $\mathbf{v}$ computes this vector-Jacobian product, without ever having to build the full Jacobian.
 If $m$ and/or $n$ are large, this can be a huge computational savings.

 Still, at this point it's probably not obvious why this would be useful.
 Under what circumstances do we need to take derivatives of vector-valued functions?
 And even then, why would we only want to compute a vector-matrix (not even matrix-vector!) product?
 I'll get into this more in future posts on adjoint methods.
 For now I just wanted to show enough of the mechanics of reverse-mode AD with vector-valued functions to get into the code.